 3. Choose the Right Food Sanitation and Intervention Chemistries

 Using efficacious chemicals (at the right concentrations and on the right surfaces) is a crucial element in preventing Salmonella from thriving.
 And, it takes both effective sanitation and intervention to do it.
 Consider the exposed, frequently used surfaces as well as hard-to-reach areas.
 Sanitizers developed by experienced chemists, such as Birko’s Quadra-Quat and Ultra-Quat, are effective in keeping processing plant surfaces free of Salmonella.
-And Birko has also developed a new formulation specifically for the poultry industry, PoulChlor.
+And Birko has also developed a full line of formulations specifically for the poultry industry, PoulChlor.
 This liquid, self-foaming chlorinated alkaline cleaner is designed as an economical “all-in-one” solution for hard-to-reach areas.
 It contains detergents, chlorine, and alkaline caustic and can be used on equipment in all departments when followed by a potable water rinse.
-Contact us for more information on these solutions.
+Download this PDF for a complete list of solutions.